Skip to Content

 Leaf Curl in Peach Trees: Symptoms, Treatment & Prevention

-The ultimate goal of harvesting ripe peaches directly from your own tree has been a long-awaited dream.
-Despite your efforts in tending to it with proper soil, watering, and care, you have noticed an unappealing curl on the new leaves.
-What could possibly be causing this?
+Achieving the dream of harvesting delicious peaches from your own tree has always been a cherished goal.
+Despite consistently providing it with proper soil, watering, and care, you have noticed a unattractive curl on the new leaves.
+What could be the reason for this problem?

 Peach tree leaves begin curling due to an infection caused by the pathogen Taphrina deformans.
 This fungus lies dormant in yeast-like form to affect developing leaves during wet spring conditions and causes the leaves to produce more cells than necessary, resulting in deformed, distorted foliage.